Cybrance/Auto-deploy/README.md

    - **Secret:**
      Name — `PTERODACTYL_API_KEY`
-     Value — your Cybrance Panel API key
+     Value — your cytric Panel API key

    - **Variable:**
      Name — `SERVER_ID`
-     Value — your Cybrance server ID
+     Value — your cytric server ID

 3. After setting them up, navigate to the **Actions** tab and create a new workflow.
 4. Paste the contents of [`main.yml`](/main.yml) into your workflow file and commit the changes.

 ---

-## 🔁 Result
+## Result

 Once configured, every time you push to your `main` branch, your bot will:

-- Automatically restart on Cybrance
+- Automatically restart on cytric
 - Pull the latest changes from your repository
 - Stay up to date without manual restarts

 ---

-© 2025 Cybrance.
+© 2025 cytric.
 All rights reserved.